Warner Woodworth

 Homepage: warnerwoodworth.com

-Children: Micah, the triplets Kevin, Kristi, and Ryan, Doug, Erik, Julie (Mexican), Marc (Brazilian), Anne, David, More…plus 25 grandkids, so far
+Children: Micah, the triplets Kevin, Kristi, and Ryan, Doug, Erik, Julie (Mexican), Marc (Brazilian), Anne, David, More…plus 26 grandkids and 4 greats, so far

 Comments:

 While at South High, I began to see the future more clearly.
 I vowed to never pick up a golf club so I'd have hundreds of thousands of hours to do something with a higher purpose.
 Eventually, I determined that my life's mission is to change the world for the better.
-My collaborators and I have designed and implemented nearly fifty projects to build civil society and reduce poverty.
-As of now, 34 of them have become NGOs that operate in approximately 40 countries.
-With our partners, we collectively raise some $20 million in donations and investment capital annually, train approximately 300,000 poor women, and continue growing our microentrepreneur base to more than 8 million clients worldwide.
+My collaborators and I have designed and implemented over 80 projects to build civil society and reduce poverty.
+As of now, 42 of them have become NGOs that operate in approximately 63 countries.
+With our partners, we've collectively raised over $1.8 billion (yes, with a "B"), and we continue to generate some $18-$21 million in donations and investment capital annually, train approximately 340,000 poor women, and continue growing our microentrepreneur base of more than 8 million clients annually, with a total of have funded a total of 28 million microenterprises worldwide.

 All in all, there are too many projects and programs to mention in this summary.
 You may check out my vita for more details by going to my university-based link above.
 I've been a President, Board Chair and/or Member, and Founder of a number of For-Profit Corporations, Consulting Firms, ESOPs, Co-ops, NGOs, and MFIs over many years.
-Basically I’m into the work of Radical Change Agentry, Social Entrepreneurship, Problem-solving, Third World Development, Peacemaking, Youth Empowerment, Social Philanthropy, Microcredit, Worker Ownership through Cooperatives and ESOPs, Environmental Stewardship, Business Ethics, Feminism, Corporate Social Responsibility, Appropriate Technology, Sustainability, and so forth.
+Basically I design and carry out a range of strategies including the work of Radical Change Agentry, Social Entrepreneurship, Grassroots Problem-solving, Third World Development, Peacemaking, Youth Empowerment, Social Philanthropy, Microcredit, Worker Ownership through Cooperatives and ESOPs, Environmental Stewardship, Business Ethics, Feminism, Corporate Social Responsibility, Appropriate Technology, Sustainability, and so forth.
+Yeah, it's been and still is pretty crazy!

 School Story: